-How much does a pool service cost?
+How much is a pool cleaning service

 What is Pool Cleaning and Pool Servicing?